ByNicole/bynicole.github.io/index.md

 title: Nicole Putala
 ---

 I'm so stressed I could barf, most of the time.
 Here is my account of life.
-Please come back from time to time to get raw opinions on what is like to live life of an A
+Please come back from time to time to get raw opinions on what is like to live life of a women, who just wants to love others, and make a living while trying to be a great wife and ok mom and

 {% for post in site.posts %}
 <article>